- Notice the existence of sunspots on Sun’s surface.

 - Verify that the number of detected sunspots may change through the days.

-Sun Sunspots Data analysis
+hands-on Sun Sunspots Data analysis

 The Sun is a star.
 It is a rather ordinary star - not particularly big or small, not particularly young or old.
 It is the source of heat which sustains life on Earth, and controls our climate and weather.
 It is the closest star to Earth, and the most closely studied.
 From it we have learned a great deal about the physical processes which determine the structure and evolution of stars in general.